-Inflation Rate in Cyprus decreased to 0.06 percent in February from 0.50 percent in January of 2026.
+Inflation Rate in Cyprus increased to 1.15 percent in March from 0.06 percent in February of 2026.
 Inflation Rate in Cyprus averaged 3.64 percent from 1951 until 2026, reaching an all time high of 18.75 percent in July of 1951 and a record low of -3.59 percent in October of 1961.
 This page provides the latest reported value for - Cyprus Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Cyprus Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+Cyprus Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-Inflation Rate in Cyprus decreased to 0.06 percent in February from 0.50 percent in January of 2026.
-Inflation Rate in Cyprus is expected to be 1.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Cyprus Inflation Rate is projected to trend around 2.30 percent in 2027, according to our econometric models.
+Inflation Rate in Cyprus increased to 1.15 percent in March from 0.06 percent in February of 2026.
+Inflation Rate in Cyprus is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Cyprus Inflation Rate is projected to trend around 2.30 percent in 2027 and 2.20 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast